WORKING WITH CHEMICALS

 - safety glasses or goggles.

 - laboratory coat or gown made of a fire retardant material.

 Each workgroup that uses chemicals must be prepared to:

 - quickly shut-down equipment or processes so that they can be safely left unattended in the event of a building evacuation.

 - provide appropriate first aid treatment in response to chemical exposures.
-Refer to the MSDS for guidance.
+Refer to the SDS for guidance.

 - respond to chemical spills and other dangerous events including fire.